Matheus-Gr/MovieList-frontend/README.md

 ```

 # Full Project
-Project using rails as banckend api, vue as frontend, postgres as database and docker to cotainerize
+This project use rails as banckend api, vue as frontend, postgres as database and docker to cotainerize.

-to run this full project, first you need to have .env and docker-compose.yml on same folder:
+To run this full project, first you need to have .env and docker-compose.yml on same folder:

 Sample of .env file:
 ```env